teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 <hr class="tall">

-## Infringement of "Hi-Lo Double Up Joker Poker"
+## Infringement of Hi-Lo Double Up Joker Poker

 <img src="/images/copyright/kramer-v-andrews-joker-poker.jpg" class="medium-image" >

-Although not a "sports" game, this case involved copying a poker video game.
-[*Kramer Manufacturing v.
+This is a case about copying a poker video game, which is in many ways like copying a sports simulation game.
+Both receive a very narrow type of copyright protection - they are essentially only protected against identical copying.
+This is because it's difficult to determine whether the second game copied from the original, or just copied from the real life sport of Karate or game of poker.

+In this case, Kramer made *Hi-Lo Double Up Joker Poker*, and Drew Industries released *Joker Poker 54* soon afterwards. [*Kramer Manufacturing v.
 Andrews*, 783 F. 2d 421 (4th Cir.
 1986)](http://scholar.google.com/scholar_case?case=5294172034546412150).
-However, video games based on a public domain card game (like poker) are similar to sports simulation video games: both receive a very narrow type of copyright protection.
-How do we know if someone is copying from "Hi-Lo Double Up Joker Poker" or just copying from the public domain card game *poker*.

-In this case, we knew because the genius defendant didn't bother to remove a "hidden legend" from his version of the game:
+How do we know if Drew was copying from "Hi-Lo Double Up Joker Poker" or just copying from the public domain card game *poker*?
+Because Drew didn't bother to remove a "hidden legend" from his version of the game:

 > Kramer Manufacturing embedded in its program a hidden legend that would appear only when the game's buttons were pressed in an abnormal sequence.
 The defendants' program shows that the legend is included in its copy.

 [*Kramer Manufacturing v.
 Andrews*](http://scholar.google.com/scholar_case?case=5294172034546412150).

+**Pro tip:** If you're pirating someone else's game, don't put a pirate on your promo material.

 <hr class="tall">